Efficient Stochastic Gradient Descent for Learning with Distributionally Robust Optimization: Introduction

+\textbf{Related Work:} Assuming the loss functions $l(\cdot,\xi_n)$ are convex, this DRO problem is convex in $\theta$. \citeN{bhwmg13} describe the typical Lagrangian dual algorithm used for the convex-concave case, given by \eqref{dualfmln} in the supplement, where the convex conjugate of $\phi$, $\phi^*(s) = \max_{u\ge 0} \{su - \phi(u)\}$, is known in closed form for various $\phi$ such as modified $\chi^2$- and $KL$-divergence.
+(Note that this strong duality does not hold when $l$ is non-convex.)
+Since the reformulation is a standard stochastic minimization problem, \citeN{bhwmg13} apply classical stochastic gradient descent (SGD) methods to solve it.
+However,~\citeN{nd16} observe that the characteristics of certain dual variables can cause instability in SGD (see discussion following ~(\ref{dualfmln}) in the supplement), which our experiments show is likely.

+\citeN{nd16} therefore propose an alternative approach (for convex losses $l(\theta,\xi)$) that interleaves an SGD step in each of the $\theta$ and $P$ variables, where the steps apply stochastic mirror-descent to each variable.
+In effect, the algorithm does a randomized coordinate descent in $P$ along coordinates sampled from the current (non-uniform) probability mass function (pmf) $P$.
+This sampling step is computationally demanding, where the fastest methods to sample an $N$-sized non-uniform pmf require $O(N)$ computational effort, which is only slightly smaller than the effort needed to solve the inner maximization problem \emph{exactly} (see below).
+Coupled with the coordinate-descent iterations in a composite dimension $d+N$, this results in slow convergence; refer to~\reffig{fig:rho0.1:HIV+nd16} and its discussion in the supplement.

-To this end, Namkoong and Duchi~\citep{nd17} propose to determine the optimal $P^*(\theta)$ that defines $R(\theta)$ directly, namely solving the problem~\refeq{absfmln} as a large deterministic gradient descent problem.
-This is a feasible approach for specific choices of $\phi$-divergences.
-For the $\chi^2$ case, Namkoong and Duchi~\citep{nd17} show that the inner maximization can be reduced to a one-dimensional root-finding problem, which can be solved via bisection search.
-The key issue is that this bisection search still requires an $O(N\log N)$ amount of effort (see~\refprop{solvechisq}) at each iteration, which can be expensive.
+To rectify this, \citeN{nd17} determine the optimal $P^*(\theta)$ that defines $R(\theta)$ directly, namely solving \refeq{absfmln} as a large deterministic problem that is well-defined for finite $N$.
+This full-gradient approach is feasible for specific choices of $\phi$-divergences.
+For the modified $\chi^2$ case, they show that the inner maximization can be reduced to two one-dimensional root-finding problems, which can be solved via bisection search, requiring an $O(N\log N)$ effort (see~\refprop{prop:im_cmp_bnd}) at each iteration, which can be expensive.